STomoya/animeface/implementations/original/README.md

     - thoughts

         Same results can be obtained without the use of this module.
         It maps colors that are not contained in the original image.
         Maybe there are more suitable tasks than colorization.
 (Originally is for denoising)

 - SEBigGAN

     Use Squeeze and Excitation Network instead of Self-Attention layer in BigGAN.

+- StyleGAN2

+    Playing with StyleGAN2.

+    - Train with anime+photo.
+(Randomly mixed and separate)
+    - etc...

 ## Author